 • The fundamental role of patient safety reporting systems is to enhance patient safety by learning from failures of the healthcare system.

 • Reporting must be safe.
-Individuals who report incidents must not be punished or suffer other ill-effects from reporting
+Individuals who report adverse occurrence must not be punished or suffer other ill-effects from reporting.

 • Reporting is only of value if it leads to a constructive response.
 At a minimum, this entails feedback of findings from data analysis.
 Ideally, it also includes recommendations for changes in procedures and systems of healthcare.